colak/txp-media-shortcode/README.md

 3. Use the `title` attribute should you wish to have a textile enabled descriptive text in the GDPR container.
 This text is replaced by the `embed` container once the cookie for the particular provider is accepted.

-4. The `url` attribute is only used for services like Soundcloud where the media id does not appear in the url of the page that hosts the media file.
+4. The `url` attribute is only in different ways, explained in the examples.

 ## Attributes